code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

   default-uri: http://localhost:9090/codenotfound/ws/helloworld
 ```

+> Note that the <var>'helloworld'</var> at the end of the <var>default-uri</var> can actually be omitted as we had specified "<kbd>/codenotfound/ws/*</kbd>" as URI of our endpoint servlet.

 > The below class is annotated with `@Configuration` which indicates that the class can be used by the Spring IoC container as a source of bean definitions.

-> Note that the <var>'helloworld'</var> at the end can actually be omitted as we had specified "<kbd>/codenotfound/ws/*</kbd>" as URI of our endpoint servlet.

 ``` java
 package com.codenotfound.ws.client;